OpenFogStack/matterHub/server/README.md

 }
 ```

-#### Solution ID
+### Solution ID

 If you need a Solution ID, this is how you can find it:

 - Go to [Subscriptions](https://accounts.bosch-iot-suite.com/subscriptions/) and choose "Go to Dashboard" and now choose "Things Dashboard".
 - Now you can copy your Solution ID.

-### Requirements
+## Requirements

 - Java (jdk-17)
 - Maven (3.8.x)

-### Run the server
+## Run the server

 Inside the server folder run
 `mvn clean package`
 and `java -jar target/server-0.0.1-SNAPSHOT.jar`

-### Known bugs
+## Known bugs

 There is a bug which throws an Exception every time a topic is published (org.eclipse.paho.client.mqttv3.internal.ExceptionHelper.createMqttException(ExceptionHelper.java:31)).
-It seems like this Exception has no impact on the correct server functionality. (https://github.com/eclipse/paho.mqtt.android/issues/209)
+It seems like this Exception has no impact on the correct server functionality.
+See <https://github.com/eclipse/paho.mqtt.android/issues/209>